[ News ]

 - Get archive file, uncompress and untar it.
 These steps will

-produce a directory ucsim-X.Y.Z where X.Y.Z is the version number.
+produce a directory ucsim-X.Y.Z where X.Y.Z is the

 - Make sure, that following packages are installed on your